 + PRO: One of the most affordable places to live in Florida

 The Sunshine State draws new residents from other parts of the US and beyond every year.
-The all-year-round good weather and the excellent lifestyle benefits are part of what draws people to Florida.
-Unlike other Floridian cities, Jacksonville's size has meant it can accommodate all these newcomers without increasing prices.
+The year-round good weather and the excellent lifestyle benefits are part of what draws people to Florida.
+Unlike other Floridian cities, Jacksonville's size has meant it can accommodate all these newcomers at a reasonable cost.
 So everyone can enjoy all the best elements of the Floridian lifestyle without the hefty price tag.

 - CON: Some expenses can’t be avoided

 A car is necessary for most people living in Jacksonville.
-While cars themselves are reasonably priced, petrol (gas) prices in Jacksonville are some of the highest in the US and, when one considers the long distances people have to travel on a daily basis, this is an expense that can easily mount up.
+While cars themselves are reasonably priced, petrol (gas) prices in Jacksonville are some of the highest in the US.
+Considering the long distances people have to travel daily, this is an expense that can easily mount up.

 Education and schools in Jacksonville